-When a complaint of anti-social behaviour is received by the Council, we will:
+When a complaint of anti-social behaviour is received by the Council, we aim to:

-- Record the details and allocate the case to the appropriate team within one working day. - Keep complainant details confidential as far as legally possible - Respond to the complainant by telephone or in writing within five working days to advise them if the case will be taken on by the Council.
-If the case is taken on, the complainant will be advised of the next steps.
-If the case is not one the Council can deal with, the complainant will be advised and given information on any further appropriate action they can take - Provide complainants with the name of the Lead Officer dealing with their case - If the next stage involves the issue of diary sheets, these will be issued within the five working day period - Close the complaint if diary sheets are not returned at the end of the specified monitoring period - Liaise with partner agencies if it is felt they can assist in dealing with the issue - Assess diary sheets when they are returned - Arrange for noise monitoring equipment to be installed if appropriate. - Try to resolve problems quickly and without having to use legal action wherever possible - Keep complainants updated on progress - Advise complainants if the case is closed and the reasons for that - Where it is deemed appropriate, explore the possibility of mediation if parties cannot sort out problems between themselves - Keep proper records of each case, including details of visits, interviews and contacts with other departments/agencies/organisations. - Keep complainants fully informed of how the investigation of their complaint is progressing
+- Record the details and allocate the case to the appropriate team within one working day. - Keep complainant details confidential as far as legally and operationally possible - Respond to the complainant by telephone, e-mail, or in writing within five working days to advise them if the case will be accepted by the Council.
+If the case is accepted, the complainant will be advised of the next steps.
+If the case is not one the Council can deal with, the complainant will be advised and given information on any further appropriate action they can take - Provide complainants with the name of the Lead Officer dealing with their case - If the next stage involves the issue of monitoring sheets, these will be issued within the five working day period - Close the complaint if montoring sheets are not returned at the end of the specified monitoring period, the monitoring sheets are not signed as being a true record of events or the monitoring sheets do contain sufficient evidence to proceed with the case - Liaise with partner agencies if it is felt they can assist in dealing with the issue - Assess monitoring sheets when they are returned - Arrange for noise monitoring equipment to be installed if appropriate. - Try to resolve problems quickly and without having to use legal action wherever possible - Keep complainants updated on progress - Advise complainants if the case is closed and the reasons for that - Where it is deemed appropriate, explore the possibility of mediation if parties cannot sort out problems between themselves - Where it is deemed appropriate refer parties to Victim care or other support agencies to support their health and wellbeing - Keep proper records of each case, including details of visits, interviews and contacts with other departments/agencies/organisations. - Keep complainants fully informed of how the investigation of their complaint is progressing